Skip to content

 Honesty note

-This is scoping, not sandboxing: an allowed shell command can still do anything your user account can do.
-Pair shell with an asking policy, and run untrusted tasks in a container.
+LocalEnvironment is scoping, not sandboxing: an allowed shell command can still do anything your user account can do.
+Pair shell with an asking policy — or use ContainerEnvironment, which makes command isolation a one-line change.
+The container is the isolation boundary for commands; files you bind-mount are shared by design.
 SECURITY.md has the full threat model.